jameswsm/sharing-resources/README.md

 Attempting to access the no-access folder should show an error message because bes.jom is NOT an admin.
 </p>
 <p>
 Attempting to create anything in the read-access folder should show a message of denied access.
-However you are allowed to open the file and read it.
+However you are allowed to open the file and read it(ex: hello).
 </p>
 <p>
 Attempting to create anything in the write-acesss folder(ex:new file!) should work properly